 The Structure of Your New Company

-The first step is to register your enterprise and define whether you want to operate as a limited liability corporation, a partnership, a sole proprietorship or other business form.
+The first step is to register your enterprise and define whether you want to operate as a limited liability corporation, a partnership, a sole proprietorship, or other business forms.
 It’s a good idea to consult a lawyer or accountant to find out which form would work best for you.
-They will help you avoid confusion, mistakes and future misunderstandings.
+They will help you avoid confusion, mistakes, and future misunderstandings.
 This could save you hassle and money in the long run.

 The Cost of Authority